lainecedes/weekly-nerd/markdown/nils-binder.md

 You can also customize the max-width by changing it to a custom property.

-### Why This Approach?
+### Why this approach?
 Nils believes that Figma, introduced six years ago, is superior to Photoshop because its tools closely mimic writing code.
 This makes the transition from design to development smoother.
 In Figma, the units available are primarily pixels (px), percentages (%), and rems (rem), which aligns well with the units used in CSS such as px, %, rem, ch, ex, and em.
 This consistency facilitates a more efficient design-to-development workflow, especially with the inclusion of viewport-based units and container queries in CSS.

 Nils' Go-To Resources
-For inspiration and staying updated, Nils frequently visits Dasruhrgebiet.de and Bryck.com.
-These resources provide valuable insights and keep him informed about the latest trends and technologies.
+For inspiration, Nils shared the links dasruhrgebiet.de and bryck.com.
+These resources provide valuable insights about the use of these techniques.

 ### Too long, didn't read?
 Nils Binder’s role at 9elements, combined with his passion for origami and dedication to efficient web development practices, makes him a standout professional in the field.
-His expertise and innovative approach continue to drive the success of 9elements, ensuring high-quality outcomes for their diverse range of projects.
+His expertise in CSS and innovative approach continue to drive the success of 9elements, ensuring high-quality for their diverse range of projects.